I can see jagged edges in my rendering!

 jagged-sharpen-blur-bg.jpg

-Additionally enabling Bloom and Glare will help get rid of the jagged edges, however will obviously add the "glow" effect around some of the brightest objects.
+Additionally enabling Bloom and Glare will help get rid of the jagged edges, however it will also add a "glow" effect around some of the brightest objects.

 Click to enlarge (and compare with the original image above).

-• Go to Render Setup > System > Frame buffer > Image filter and change Type to Box and Width to a higher value (such as 4):
+• Go to Render Setup > System > Frame buffer > Image filter, change Image Filter Type to Box and Width to a higher value (like 4):

 jagged-filter-box4.jpg

-Changing filter type to Box and increasing its width will help get rid of the jagged edges, but will also make the image much more blurry.
+Changing filter type to Box and increasing its width will help get rid of the jagged edges, but will also make the image much blurrier.

 Click to enlarge (and compare with the original image above).